polywrap/documentation/docs/guides/deploy-fleek.md

 ## **Introduction**

-In this guide, we'll walk you how to deploy your Polywrapper to [Fleek](https://fleek.co/) so that other dapps could integrate it into their dapps!
+In this guide, we'll walk you how to deploy your Polywrapper to [Fleek](https://fleek.co/) so that other dapps could integrate it!

 ## **Setting up**